cncf/devstats.archive/INSTALL_UBUNTU18.md

     - Assuming you have GitHub OAuth file and artwork is in the default localtion and there is no domain name: `EXTERNAL=1 SKIPTEMP=1 INIT=1 PG_PASS=p PG_PASS_RO=p PG_PASS_TEAM=p ONLY=cncf GET=1 SKIPWWW=1 GHA2DB_PROJECTS_OVERRIDE="+cncf" ./devel/deploy_all.sh`.
     - You can also take a look at `ADDING_NEW_PROJECT.md` file for more info about setting up new projects.
     - Assuming that you deployed cncf project (like in the last example), you should see response using `links 127.0.0.1:3255`.
 You should albo be able to access your Grafana from outside world via: `http://ip:3255`
-    - Now when postgres users are created, you test all stuff that require databases: `GHA2DB_PROJECT=kubernetes PG_DB=dbtest PG_PASS=p make dbtest`
+    - Now when postgres users are created, you test all stuff that require databases (on `cncf/devstats` repo): `PG_PASS=p make`.
     - Tests should pass.
-14. To enable Continuous deployment using Travis, please follow instructions [here](https://github.com/cncf/devstats/blob/master/CONTINUOUS_DEPLOYMENT.md).
+13. To enable Continuous deployment using Travis, please follow instructions [here](https://github.com/cncf/devstats/blob/master/CONTINUOUS_DEPLOYMENT.md).
-15. We need to setup cron job that will call sync every hour (10 minutes after 1:00, 2:00, ...)
+14. We need to setup cron job that will call sync every hour (10 minutes after 1:00, 2:00, ...)
     - Setup `devstats`, `webhook` (to handle CI/CD deployments) and `cron_db_backup_all.sh` cron jobs, similar to this:
     ```
     7 * * * * PATH=$PATH:/path/to/GOPATH/bin PG_PASS="..." devstats 2>> /tmp/gha2db_sync.err 1>> /tmp/gha2db_sync.log